 During my studies, I used to make beautiful flashcards that explains the Pathophysiology and clinical presentation of each disease.
 I’ve made it a high-quality PDF eBook, so you can download online and print it yourself.

 Making up study sheets for each exam can be very useful like flashcards.
-Using other resources like lecture notes, textbooks and flashcards, you can make a note in one page that should cover every important point of that chapter.
+Using other resources like lecture notes, textbooks, and flashcards, you can make a note on one page that should cover every important point of that chapter.
 So it will help you revise the note in a short time before the exams.

-For example, if you’re making a study sheet on Ischemic Heart Disease, you can add more sub-sections like Stable Angina, Unstable Angina, Non ST Elevation Myocardial Infarction (NSTEMI) and ST Elevation Myocardial Infarction (STEMI), and you can add the pathophysiology of each in one page.
-So you can compare and understand the disease progress.
+For example, if you’re making a study sheet on Perianal Lumps, you can add more sub-sections like Perianal Abscess, Perianal Hematoma, Haemorrhoids, etc and you can add the clinical features and treatment on one page.
+So you can compare and understand the diseases more quickly.

-For me, mnemonics has played a great role in my medical career and great memory aids.
-In Surgery, you have to remember diseases that are very similar, so using mnemonics will help them remember separate.
+For me, mnemonics have played a great role in my medical career and great memory aids.
+In Surgery, you have to remember diseases that are very similar, so using mnemonics will help them remember separately.
 There are so many mnemonics available if you search on google about the topic you’re working on.
-Using Mnemonics will help you remember numerous facts in short period and you can use this simple technique for any subject in medicine from Anatomy to Surgery.
+Using Mnemonics will help you remember numerous facts in a short period and you can use this simple technique for any subject in medicine from Anatomy to Surgery.

 When you study Surgery, you will come across many unique and difficult words that may be hard to remember them.
 Word associations will help you a lot in that process.